 A brand new camera arrived on my doorstep yesterday!
 The Canon 6D is the latest addition to my toybox.

 After I have a chance to play with it for a few days, I’ll write about why I’m shooting now with the 6D instead of the 5Dii.
-In the meantime, if you are interested in purchasing my beloved 5Dii at half the cost of retail, contact me here.

 But for now, I thought I’d share the first two customizations I made to the Canon 6D before snapping any photos.
 Good focus is nearly impossible for me without these settings.

 The default focus settings for any camera are always completely automatic.
 This means you have no control over what the camera focuses on, and it usually focuses on what is closest to your lens.